vikitaotiz/math-magician/README.md

 # math-magician

-This is a simple project setup using react js
+This is a simple math-magician project setup using react js.

 ## Built With